pomle/react-node-i18n/README.md

 ## Usage

 1. Create setup file to create the i18n context.
+You can use any list of strings as keys.
+We recommend using some kind of ISO reference.

 ```tsx
 import { createInternationalizationContext } from "@pomle/react-node-i18n";